DEAL OR NO DEAL · 2024

 I couldn't remove the info panel, so I made it interactive.
 I couldn't use the licensed asset, so I used motion and lighting to create the same emotional presence.
 What moved the needle was the negotiation, the research leadership, and the ability to see constraints as design material.

 When my director pushed for the branded logo box, I disagreed on evidence, not instinct.
 The question mark box shipped.
-Players understood it immediately.
+Users understood it immediately.

 What I'd do differently: the mystery box never hit the 1.5× scale originally targeted, and the toggle needed a labelled state from day one rather than a tooltip workaround.
 Both are known trade-offs I'd resolve earlier next time.